anav5704/Codeology-v2/src/pages/blogs/how-javascript-became-the-most-used-programming-language.md

 ---
 title: How JavaScript Became the Most Used Programming Language
 description: "Whether you love it or hate it, JavaScript is an essential component of contemporary web development.
-It serves as the binding agent "
+It serves as the binding agent... "
 author: Anav
 date: Jun 18, 2023
 time: 4.5 mins